MicrosoftDocs/winrt-api/windows.applicationmodel.store.preview/storelogoptions.md

 # StoreLogOptions

 ## -description
-Defines options that can be specified while using [GetStoreLogDataAsync](storeconfiguration_getstorelogdataasync.md) to get Windows Store log data for the current device.
+Defines options that can be specified while using [GetStoreLogDataAsync](storeconfiguration_getstorelogdataasync.md) to get Microsoft Store log data for the current device.

 ## -enum-fields
 ### -field None:0